 After hiking Willis Creek, eat a picnic lunch.
 Then head to Kodachrome Basin State Park.
 There are 5 great hikes for families, so choose one to fit your family.
 We recommend Angel’s Palace and Shakespeare Arch.

-That should fill your day, but if you have more time, drive to Mossy Cave and hike this short trail that is part of Bryce Canyon (located outside the fee area).
+That should fill your day, but if you have more time, drive to Mossy Cave and hike this short trail that is part of Bryce Canyon.
 It leads to a waterfall and Mossy Cave, which is more of an alcove than a cave.

 One more adventure that we enjoyed near Escalante was the Covered Wagon Natural Bridge.
 It is part of Grand Staircase Escalante Natonal Monument and is in the middle of nowhere.
 The natural bridge is like a small arch, and we loved the shady sand behind it.